imFarooq07/portfolio-projects/doc/LANGUAGE_SYSTEM_SUPPORT_GUIDE.md

 ---

-## Translation Management Pages - Konsa Pages Use Kare?
+## Translation Management Pages - Which Pages to Use?

 ### 1. All Properties Language Settings